AndreyAndreev/Kindle-Highlights-Parser/README.md

-# Kindle-Highlights-Parser
+# Kindle Highlights Parser

-The app for parse kindle's file with highlights from your books
+The app for parse kindle's file with highlights and bookmarks from your books.
+The file usually placed in `Kindle\documents\My Clippings.txt`.